AriFordsham/GHCWiki/extensible-records.md

 The other proposals allow labels to be arbitrary strings, and distinguish them from other objects by context.

+A third possibility (suggested on the mailing list) is to reserve a new syntactic class, such as identifiers starting with ', so that labels do not need to be declared before use.

 This is related to the problem of Label Sharing: if the label `L` is declared in two different modules `M1` and `M2`, both of which are imported, do we have one label `L` or two labels `M1.L` and `M2.L`?
 Should there be a mechanism for identifying labels on import?